monome/docs/docs/norns/index.md

 The WIFI nub must be inserted before starting.
 Here you can set up a hotspot or connect to an existing network.

+`OFF` will turn off an existing network connection.

 Hotspot will create a network:

 - SSID: `norns`
 - password: `nnnnnnnn`

+On your laptop, connect to this new `norns` network.
+Then point your web browser at `http://172.24.1.1` to see the maiden interface.

 Connecting to an existing network requires a few steps.
 Upon entering the SYSTEM menu a WIFI scan is initiated.
-This will take a bit of time.
-Once entering the WIFI screen and scrolling to NETWORK you'll be able to select a network with ENC3 (indicated on the bottom right).
-You'll then be prompted for a password.
-This network and password will be saved for future use.

-_NOTE:_ Right now only WPA networks appear to work with this setup.
-We're looking to add WEP/etc networks soon.
-So you may need to adjust your router settings.
+Once entering the WIFI screen and scrolling to NETWORK, use ENC3 to select among available networks (indicated on the bottom right).
+If you have WPA networking active on your network, you will be requested to enter a password.
+Use ENC3 to select between DEL/OK and alphanumeric input; and enter in the password for your network.
+When completed, use ENC3 to select OK, and the norns will complete the connection.
+Once connected, you will see information about the network connection as well as the IP address that the device has on the network.
+Now, you can point a browser to that address (i.e. - 192.168.0.60) to get to the maiden interface.

+_NOTE:_ There is a [known bug](https://github.com/monome/norns/wiki/known-bugs) where an initial wifi connection may crash the device.

 ### SYSTEM / SYNC